iv0202lai/isoform-specific-seq/README.md

 ENSMUST00000144949
 ENSMUST00000079360
 ```
-The output txt files will be saved in  ./isoform_specific_seq
+There will be 3 output .txt files named as their transcript numbers in ./isoform_specific_seq